amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 Schemes are represented as strings, A and B, are considered `scheme-matches` if one of the following is true:

-1. The cookie's `host-only-flag` is `false`.
-2. A exactly matches B
+1. A exactly matches B
-3. A and B are both in [“http”, “ws”]
+2. A and B are both in [“http”, “ws”]
-4. A and B are both in [“https”, “wss”]
+3. A and B are both in [“https”, “wss”]

 Else they are considered incompatible.